 AUDIE CORNISH, HOST:

-All the stuff of the novel comes from the invented files of Sophie Diehl esquire, a young New England criminal lawyer who gets stuck handling her first divorce case.
+All the stuff of the novel comes from the invented files of Sophie Diehl, Esq., a young New England criminal lawyer who gets stuck handling her first divorce case.
 It's a complicated matter that involves a fair amount of money, some prime New England property, and the damaged hearts of everyone in the family.
-The story gets going when successful Dr. Daniel Durkheim and his old line New England wife Maria decide to end their marriage.
+The story gets going when successful Dr. Daniel Durkheim and his old-line New England wife, Maria, decide to end their marriage.
 They have one child, a young girl named Jane.
-Daniel's earned a lot of money in his still young career.
-Maria's got a bit of an inheritance, but Daniel's also got a girlfriend, a dermatologist, so Maria gets herself a lawyer.
+Daniel's earned a lot of money in his still-young career.
+Maria's got a bit of an inheritance, but Daniel's also got a girlfriend, a dermatologist; so Maria gets herself a lawyer.

-It's already sounding a bit soapy I think, but Rieger uses the emails and court papers to scrub the soap and sentiment out of the situation, presenting instead an intense and illuminating series of documents that describe, from various perspectives, the woes of a crumbling marriage.
-Plus, we read stories within stories which add to the complication of the novel.
-The that is in marriage, that is marriage, remains a great subject, working it out in what in the acknowledgements the novelist calls epistolary 2.0 only adds to its pleasures.
+It's already sounding a bit soapy, I think.
+But Rieger uses the emails and court papers to scrub the soap and sentiment out of the situation, presenting instead an intense and illuminating series of documents that describe, from various perspectives, the woes of a crumbling marriage.
+Plus, we read stories within stories, which add to the complication of the novel.
+The woe that is in marriage - that is, marriage - remains a great subject.
+Working it out in what in the acknowledgements the novelist calls epistolary 2.0 only adds to its pleasures.